Skip to main content

 Division 296 vs Division 293

 These are separate taxes that can apply simultaneously.
-Division 293 is an extra 15% tax on concessional contributions for people earning above $250,000.
-Division 296 is a 15% tax on super earnings for people with balances above $3 million.
-A high-income earner with a large super balance could be liable for both.
+Division 293 is an extra 15% tax on concessional contributions for people earning above $250,000 (Division 293 income test).
+Division 296 is a tax on super earnings for people with balances above $3 million.
+A high-income earner with a large super balance can be liable for both in the same year.